whitneyburton/portfolios/students/1603/jennifer-soden/20160616-jenny-soden-m2.md

 ###### Ben Peppers
 Jenny’s enthusiasm is unmatched.
 She was the first person I paired with in Turing for help on Flashcards and she was amazing.
 She may not always have the answer but is more then willing to talk things through with me, try a few things and help me come to a conclusion that works.
 Jenny definitely knows whats she's doing and her positivity is very much welcomed when I was freaking out about projects or Turing in general.
 She is a great person to know at Turing and I have no doubt she will represent the best of what Turing is when she graduates.

+###### Colin Osborn

+I really enjoyed working with Jenny.
+After two Modules together already, I never actually worked with her on a project and so it was a lot of fun finally getting a chance to collaborate on something.
+I really did learn a lot from her and enjoyed seeing her process and approach to problems.
+I think sometimes Jenny doesn't give herself enough credit on problems or certain things and I think that can hold her or the group back at times.
+But I also feel like as time went on with a little support she saw that she has a lot to offer and started asserting herself more and feeling more comfortable in that role.
+At times I think she worries about being bossy, but it never came across as that and usually her input was exactly what we needed.
+Thanks Jenny!

+###### Brian Sayler
+I enjoyed working with Jenny during Little Shop, our first large project using Rails.
+While the project challenged our ability to divide-and-conquer, I really enjoyed the moments in the project where Jenny and I effectively worked together.
+In particular, she helped me focus when solving problems, especially when I get distracted with trying to implement small improvements.
+I encourage Jenny to be seek out opportunities to collaborate going forward, and to continue to bring good ideas to the problem-solving process, especially in the beginning of a project.
+I also appreciate how Jenny would remind me to ask for help when I needed it, which is something I've been working on during Module 2.
+Jenny's upbeat personality was welcome during Little Shop, and I suggest she continues to bring positive energy to her team during future projects.

 ### Playing a Part

 This module I paired with module one students by signing up on the 1603-1605 pairing schedule for four weeks.
 I also had a regular pairing session with one module one student every Wednesday.